norsasono/openshift-ghost-starter/README.md

 ---

-# Is it possible to be used to install Ghost v 1.0.-Beta
+# Is it possible to be used to deploy Ghost v 1.0.-Beta in the future?
 Possiblly yes, but I haven'tried.
-Please try it by yourself.

 Cheers ..